Why testing conditional independence is so hard?

 Conditional dependence may oscillate, cancel globally, and only be visible at the right scale.

-This tension already makes detecting subtle dependence fragile.
+The tension discussed above already makes detecting subtle dependence fragile.

-If we look at the wrong structure (for example, use the wrong kernel scale), we may smooth away real dependence and fail to detect it.
+If we look at the wrong structure, we may neglect real dependence and fail to detect it.

 If the conditional means are estimated inaccurately, we may introduce artificial residual correlation and falsely conclude that dependence exists.